 ||Enterprises||Virgin Media Business, Capital One, Comcast Business||Versa Networks|

 While not ideal for the needs of every organization or the solution to every networking problem, SD-WAN can help maximize application performance across networks, particularly when it comes to traffic from cloud-based and media-rich applications and services.
-SD-WAN can enable a hybrid network comprised of both pricier dedicated MPLS circuits and less expensive broadband Internet connections at certain branch locations in a network.
+SD-WAN for business enterprises can enable a hybrid network comprised of both pricier dedicated MPLS circuits and less expensive broadband Internet connections at certain branch locations in a network.

-By combining the capabilities of various network types, SD-WAN allows enterprise organizations to create a single network infrastructure that is more optimized, flexible, adaptable, reliable and affordable.
-Much of this is thanks to the dynamic multi-path approach SD-WAN takes to routing network traffic over a conventional Internet connection, as well as the greater number of polices available for traffic prioritization and load balancing.
+By combining the capabilities of various network types, SD-WAN service providers allow enterprise organizations to create a single network infrastructure that is more optimized, flexible, adaptable, reliable and affordable.
+Much of this is thanks to the dynamic multi-path approach SD-WAN takes to routing network traffic over a conventional Internet connection, as well as the greater number of policies available for traffic prioritization and load balancing.

-Although SD-WAN is being rapidly adopted, it’s not necessarily replacement for MPLS in organizations who need guaranteed service quality and many companies reportedly plan to keep at least some of their MPLS connections, albeit in an increasingly limited capacity.
+Although SD-WAN is being rapidly adopted, it’s not necessarily a replacement for MPLS in organizations who need guaranteed service quality and many companies reportedly plan to keep at least some of their MPLS connections, albeit in an increasingly limited capacity.

-Overall, SD-WAN is poised to disrupt the relationship that enterprises and their IT departments have with WANs over the coming years.
+Overall, SD-WAN vendors are poised to disrupt the relationship that enterprises and their IT departments have with WANs over the coming years.